 Many of the animals that come into the SPCA need a little extra time, care and love before finding their new forever home.
 Our wonderful foster families provide a temporary home for these animals as they recover from surgery or illness, or simply put on a little more weight before being spayed or neutered.

 No, sometimes there are not photos of all the animals available for adoption on our websites.
 As we have animals transferring into adoptions every day, it can take us a few days to get their details onto the internet.
-It is best to call or come in and visit your local SPCA shelter and talk to the adoptions staff, who can inform you of any suitable animals.
+It is best to contact your local SPCA Centre and talk to the adoptions staff, who can inform you of any suitable animals.

 Yes, most definitely!